NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/validation_results.rst

 by Zillow.
 Note that the difference is not prominent in downtown Lake Charles, although divergence is noted southwest of the city where the Zillow set predicts relatively lower damage states.
-Compared in :numref:`PDS_cdf` are the the CDF distributions of expected damage states (NSI vs. Zillow) as well as the probability of exceeding DS-2 and DS-3.
+Compared in :numref:`PDS_cdf` are the the CDF distributions of expected damage states (NSI vs. Zillow) as well as the probability of exceeding DS-2 and DS-3.  :numref:`year_built_infl_bin` plots the cumulative distributions of expected damage states for four different year built bins: Pre 1960, 1960-1979, 1980-1999, and Post 2000.
+In general, we see improved building performance (low damage states) as code revisions by years as recalling the parametric study in :ref:`lbl-testbed_LC_verification_rulesets`, the dominate building type is WSF1 (:numref:`fig-inventoryPineChart`) whose wind-induced loss is particularly sensitive to nail spacing requirements varied by years.

 .. figure:: figure/DS_Zillow_Comp.png
    :name: ds_zillow_comp